 These methods of calming the mind and ‘emptying it of thought’ represent means to allow more emotionally positive thoughts to replace the old.
 A person will feel better because mental activity has been removed from the subject of angst, but the real fruit of this labor comes when new, more emotionally positive thoughts are allowed to grow and prosper.
 It is always necessary to quiet the mind to allow room for these new ideas to sprout.

 Within the educational curriculum, organized sports provide great opportunities to promote lifelong mental health and well-being.
 For most student athletes, performing well is their top priority and focus.
-Enhanced physiology for peak performance is a function of feeling good.
-Feeling good correlates with a cognitive knowing of strength, vigor, and adeptness and an actuality of strength, vigor, and adeptness.
-Feeling good means adherence to a strict protocol of utilizing the emotional guidance system to evaluate one’s own mental activities.
-Negative attitudes and nervousness hinders an athlete’s performance potential.
+Enhanced physiology for peak performance is a function of feeling good which correlates with a cognitive knowing of strength, vigor, and adeptness and an actuality of strength, vigor, and adeptness.
+Feeling good means adherence to a strict protocol of utilizing the emotional guidance system to evaluate one’s own mental activities. * Negative attitudes and nervousness hinders an athlete’s performance potential.
 Negative emotions mean an altered neural circuitry and a diminished biochemical balance from that found within the natural performance-enhancing attitude of feeling good and the presence of strength, coordination, and empowerment.
 Record-setting performances come from a physiology found within emotionally positive states of being.
 An athlete’s whole life will benefit from the cognitive skills and training developed to utilize the emotional system for physical performance enhancement during athletic competition.